kapiaszczyk/elevator-system/README.md

 <!-- Architectural choices, assumptions etc. -->
 ## Architecture

-The application is supported by `Spring Web MVC` and `Spring Boot` to allow for easier interaction with the simulation. `SimulationService` is the service layer for the `SimulationController`, which in turn handles the API calls.
+The application is supported by `Spring Web MVC` and `Spring Boot` to allow for easier interaction with the simulation.
+The API is documented with openAPI, the documentation can be accessed via `http://localhost:8080/swagger-ui/index.html`.
+`SimulationService` is the service layer for the `SimulationController`, which in turn handles the API calls.

 At its core, the `ElevatorSystem` acts as the centralized facade for all the interactions. `SystemContext` holds the business logic and the objects representing the state of the system.